Risotto al Limone (Lemon Risotto with Mascarpone)

 Making risotto al limone.

-2. Sauté the Base: In a large pot, heavy saucepan, or Dutch oven, heat 2 tablespoons olive oil over medium heat.
-Add the shallots and garlic.
-Cook for 2–3 minutes, until softened and fragrant.
+2. Heat 2 tablespoons of olive oil in a large saucepan over medium heat.
+Add the shallots and garlic and cook for 2-3 minutes until softened and fragrant.

 Making risotto al limone.

-3. Toast the Rice: Add 1 cup Arborio rice and stir for 1–2 minutes, coating the grains until slightly translucent at the edges.
+3. Add the Arborio rice and stir for 1-2 minutes until lightly toasted and slightly translucent at the edges.
+Pour in the white wine and stir until mostly absorbed.

 Deglazing a pan with white wine to make risotto al limone.